-Even though pruning based upon the dominance relation can help reduce the total number of solution, in general we still have to pay the price of $O(n \cdot m)$ locally in order to obtain all possible combinations for merging.
-In deterministic buffer insertion, such a procedure can be further reduced to O(n + m) by using a merge sort like operation on the two sets of already sorted solutions.
-To see this, we give an example in Figure 1, where there are three solutions from each sub-tree, i.e., n = 3 and m = 3, and they are strictly sorted in terms of both L and T. By using a merge sort like operation on both solution sets while following the dominance rule, we can obtained all non-dominated solutions in linear time O(m+n).
+Even though pruning based upon the dominance relation can help reduce the total number of solution, in general we still have to pay the price of $O(n \times m)$ locally in order to obtain all possible combinations for merging.
+In deterministic buffer insertion, such a procedure can be reduced to O(n+m) by using a merging sort like operation on the two sets of already sorted solutions.
+To see this, we give an example in Figure 1, where there are three solutions from each sub-tree, i.e., n = 3 and m = 3, and they are strictly sorted in terms of both L and T. By using a merging sort like operation on both solution sets while following the dominance rule, we can obtained all non-dominated solutions O(m+n)after merging in linear time.
 Moreover, the solutions after merging is also strictly sorted as shown in Figure 1.

-Based upon the above two linear operations on pruning and merging, [4, 9] proved that by keeping only dominating solutions at every node, the dynamic programming based algorithm can solve the buffer insertion problem in $O(N^2)$ time without loosing optimality.
-When there are B types of buffers in the library, [10] proved that the deterministic buffer insertion problem can be solved optimally in $O(B \cdot N^2)$.
+Based upon the above two linear operations on pruning and merging, [4] proved that by keeping only dominating solutions at every node, the dynamic programming based algorithm can solve the buffer insertion problem in polynomial time without loosing optimality1.